ewgraf/poster/README.md

 # poster
-App that posts to multiple social networks (login required).
+App that posts to multiple social networks.

 Can post to: Telegram, VK,